Moving House top image

 You can turn your unwanted items into cash at a car boot sale, ebay, saleroom or local newspaper.

-Carboots - Car boots are a great way of making some money from your unwanted items.
-For a list of car boots in your area visit carbootcentral.co.uk or check your local newspaper.
+Car boots are a great way of making some money from your unwanted items.
+Check your local newspaper for when they are on in your area.
 Be prepared to bargain, people expect to negotiate price and don't price your goods too high.
 Take loads of change with you as people pay with notes and don't forget to take loads of carrier bags with you.
 If you book at a carboot don't forget to ask if they cancel if the weather is bad on the day.

-Salerooms - Any unwanted furniture or small items, might bring you in some extra cash.
-Be warned there are certain regulations governing what can and cannot be sold from a sale room, and you should check that none of your goods falls into any of these categories.
+Any unwanted furniture or small items, might bring you in some extra cash.
+Be warned there are certain regulations governing what can and cannot be sold from a sale room, and you should check that none of your goods fall into any of these categories.

 Paperwork